IBMDeveloperBNL/hlfabric-lab/README.md

   :
 ```

 and the errors should have disappeared.
 Make sure your changes to the controller code are saved.
-Now repeat this for all other controllers in the folder.
+Next, repeat this for all other controllers in the folder.
 Below  the code snippets are listed for each of the controllers.

 **project-pledge.controller.ts**
 ```ts